 Sanitation Programme: NEXUS and Resource Protection

 Jordan’s population has grown significantly due to natural growth and refugee migration, increasing pressure on water resources and wastewater generation.
-To address this, the Water Authority of Jordan (WAJ) is implementing the Sanitation Programme: Nexus and Resources Protection, focusing on priority infrastructure measures from the National Wastewater Plan.
+To address this, the Water Authority of Jordan (WAJ) is implementing the Sanitation Programme: NEXUS and Resource Protection and Climate Change Mitigation Measures (CCMM), focusing on priority infrastructure measures from the National Wastewater Plan.

-The project includes extending wastewater collection in Shafa Badran and Sukhne to ensure equitable sanitation.
-It also upgrades As Salt WWTP to reduce untreated wastewater and increase safe reuse.
-A hydropower plant on the main effluent pipeline at Shounna improves energy efficiency and supports climate mitigation.
-Sewer networks are also extended in Al Mansour, Um Halilifa, and Khirbet Musallam.
+The projects include extending wastewater collection in Shafa Badran to ensure equitable sanitation.
+It also upgrades As Salt WWTP, IRBID CENTRAL WWTP and WADI ARAB WWTP to reduce untreated wastewater and increase safe reuse.
+Two hydropower plants on the main effluent pipeline at HPP Wadi Arab and HPP As Shounna with an estimate combined power of 3.5MW, that will improve energy efficiency and supports climate mitigation.

-Overall, the project provides 50,000 people with sewer access, enables wastewater reuse for 40,000 more, and improves energy efficiency at As Salt WWTP, reducing energy consumption by at least 10%.
+Overall, the project provides 50,000 people with sewer access, enables wastewater reuse for 40,000 more, and improves energy efficiency at As Salt WWTP, reducing energy consumption by at least 65%.
+The investment program is around 100M Euros.

 Disciplines